monkstone/monkstone.github.com/_posts/2015-10-09-generative.md

 # http://www.generative-gestaltung.de
 #
 # Licensed under the Apache License, Version 2.0 (the "License")
-# you may not use this file e_xcept in compliance with the License.
+# you may not use this file except in compliance with the License.
 # You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0
 # Unless required by applicable law or agreed to in writing, software
 # distributed under the License is distributed on an "AS IS" BASIS,